Who should apply?

 Fee Waivers (International Applicants)

-The School of Data Science is committed to diversity which we define as excellence expressing itself through every person’s perspective and lived experience.
 We acknowledge that financial disparities exist that may discourage prospective students from applying.
-In hopes of creating and increasing access to our graduate programs, we currently provide application fee waiver to citizens from the countries listed below.
+In hopes of creating and increasing access to our graduate programs, we currently provide application fee waivers to:

 • Afghanistan